infonomic/redux-saga-router-docs/docs/routes.md

 Note that the default layout defined in the RouterView will be used unless specified by the `layout` option of the router configuration.

+Also note that the entire route configuration object and all its properties, are available at any time to React via 'useCurrentRoute' hook.
+For example the route configuration could include an configured 'icon' that might be shown in a menu or breadcrumb collection etc.

 For more information on `locations.js` file check [this doc](/docs/locations/)

 ```jsx